 'Warning!
 No such command : xxxx :' You are using an old version of grub4dos - update the grldr file to at least a 2014 version.
 Use the one in the latest E2B download.

 An error is displayed which contains a partial filename but not the full complete path or filename, some similar files work but others don't - Avoid using 'odd' characters for folder and file names - stick to A-Z, 0-9 and _ and - (do not use characters such as ( or ) or & or ! or " or ').
 Keep filenames short (less than 16 characters if possible).

 .imgPTN will not boot in MBR\CSM mode on some systems (flashing cursor) - Rename the .imgPTN file to .imgPTN23A.

-Checking last sector is accessible (pauses for several minutes) - this is a manifestation of a bug with grub4dos (currently under investigation) and some BIOSes and usually happens only with NTFS disks.
+Checking last sector is accessible (pauses for several minutes) - this is a manifestation of a bug with grub4dos (should now be fixed?) and some BIOSes and usually happens only with NTFS disks.
 It is usually caused by one 'odd' file on the drive.
 Try re-making the USB drive with RMPrepUSB v2.1.710 or later (or use the E2B Make_E2B_USB_DRIVE script) and the problem will probably disappear.
 This issue often occurs with the 'looking for /WINHELPER.USB' error below.
 You can skip the test by using set CHECKBIOS= in your \_ISO\MyE2B.cfg file.

 XP hangs when white text-mode loading bar completes - This may be due to the formatting + 'queer' BIOS or the size of the USB stick being reported incorrectly - re-partition using RMPrepUSB v2.1.710+ to see if the problem goes away.